danielrosehill/Local-ASR-STT-Benchmark/readme.md

 ---

 ### Q4: Which model should I use for my daily STT workflow?

+There are many ASR models I would love to try out but on AMD it's just too much work to attempt to resolve dependencies.
+But if you're on NVIDIA and have CUDA ... there are many more questions worth exploring.
+On my hardware, and for round two, I would love to look at how much ASR outperforms "legacy" STT.

 **My personal answer:** base model with faster-whisper.